Grawl/grawl.github.io/readme.md

 Built with [`harp.js`](http://harpjs.com/).

-See `package.json` and `bower.json` to see what I'm using to build this simple page.
+See `package.json` to see what I'm using to build this simple page.